William Fuller Maitland

-William Fuller Maitland (1813–1876) was an English picture collector.
+William Fuller Maitland (10 March 1813 – 15 February 1876) was an English picture collector.

 Life

-Born 10 March 1813 in Mayfair, he was the second, but eldest surviving, son and heir of Ebenezer Fuller Maitland of Stansted, Essex and Shinfield Park in Berkshire, later of Park Place, also in Berkshire.
+Born in Mayfair, Maitland was the second, but eldest surviving, son and heir of Ebenezer Fuller Maitland of Stansted, Essex and Shinfield Park in Berkshire, later of Park Place, also in Berkshire.
 He grew up at all three, as well as in Marylebone.
 He was educated by private tutors until he went to Trinity College, Cambridge, graduating B.A. in 1835, and M.A. in 1839.

 During journeys to Italy Maitland encountered the works of early Italian masters.
 Their paintings formed the basis of a major part of his collection, anticipating later interest in Sandro Botticelli and others.
 English landscape painting was also largely represented.
-From the time of his first marriage in 1842 until his death, he lived at Stansted.
+From the time of his first marriage in 1842 until his death, he lived at Stansted Hall.

-Maitland died suddenly at Stansted on 15 February 1876, and was buried there on 19 February.
+Maitland died suddenly at Stansted Hall, Essex in 1876, and was buried in the parish on 19 February.